 Important Note for International Students:

 International students in the United States on an F-1 or J-1 visa will likely require employment authorization prior to engaging in any paid or unpaid virtual internship experience.
 Students should discuss this opportunity with an SISS advisor before applying if they are considering this program.
 If you are a non-UC Davis student, please consult with an international student advisor at your home campus.

 Sample Internship Placements

-You will participate in a professional internship for 20-30 hours per week, typically Monday-Friday.
+You will participate in a project-based internship for approximately 20-30 hours per week, typically Monday-Friday.
 While hours are flexible, it’s important to overlap with your supervisor for at least 5 hours per week to help with communication, attend meetings, and to receive feedback.
 You are matched with an organization based on your skills, experience, career goals, and interests.

 All enrolled students will be placed in a virtual internship.
 Students with relevant experience and a GPA over 2.5 may have more placement options or an internship role with greater responsibility than students without experience or a lower GPA.